 Day tours like this one also take you to some of the area’s smaller Greek seaside towns, or they enable you to experience the supposed healing powers of Lake Vouliagmeni.
 Day tours also work out cheaper than hiring a cab (unless there’s a bunch of you).

-Other Things to do in Sounion Besides the Temple of Poseidon
+Other Things to do in Sounion

 The temple of Poseidon site at Sounion is pretty small.
 You can walk all of the paths that surround it within an hour.
 Honestly though, the highlight to coming here is simply taking in the incredible scenery and the views out to sea.

 Pack a picnic, sit on one of the benches and just enjoy a relaxed day in the sun.
 As the sun sets over the cape and the sky is illuminated in hues of orange and pink, you can enjoy one of the best sunsets in mainland Greece.

 A lesser-known attraction in the Sounion region is the Sounion National Park.
 The site is not signposted and isn’t really promoted so most visitors to Greece are not even aware of its existence.